francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintA/global-artifacts/user_manual.md

 #### Register
 ##### Syntax Notes:
-+ Name :
++ Name : Should contain at least 8 characters
-+ Email :

-The "@" symbol is then used to separate the initial set of characters from the domain of the email.
++ Email : Should contain an e-mail prefix, before the "@" symbol, and e-mail domain, after the "@" symbol.

-+ Password :
++ Password : Should contain at least 12 characters, with special characters included and upper case characters.

 #### Browse all the Green Spaces